E-Bilgin/E-Bilgin/README.md

 - :mailbox: How to reach me: blgnemre@hotmail.com

-- :zap: Fun Fact: I :heart: :tea:, :book:.
+- :zap: Fun Fact: I :heart: :tea: and :book:.
 I am reaaly a good :snowboarder: and :swimmer:.

 **Languages and Tools:**